sora-id/ios-demo/README.md

 ```json
 "{\"is_webview\": \"true\"}"
 ```
+- You must also include the project ID in the payload.
 - retrieveUser: After getting the token from createSession pass it as a query parameter to get the verified data.

 ### PList: